Configuration Guide

 Why Prioritized Experience Replay (PER)?

 With uniform replay, all transitions are sampled with equal probability.
 Many of them are “easy”: the network already predicts them well (low TD-error), and training on them adds little.
-PER uses a priority proportional to how wrong the network was on that transition (e.g. |Q_predicted − Q_target|).
+PER uses a priority proportional to how wrong the network was on that transition (e.g. absolute TD error between predicted and target Q).
 High-priority transitions are sampled more often, so the same buffer and the same number of batches are used mostly on transitions the agent still needs to learn from.

 Benefits: Better sample efficiency — less waste on trivial transitions, more updates on informative ones.
 Can speed up learning when the distribution of TD-errors is very uneven.